IsolationKernel/.github/profile/README.md

 data mining.
 IEEE, 970–975.

-[26] Kai Ming Ting, Takashi Washio, Ye Zhu, Yang Xu, Kaifeng Zhang, Is it possible to find the single nearest neighbor of a query in high dimensions?, Artificial Intelligence,
+[26] Kai Ming Ting, Takashi Washio, Ye Zhu, Yang Xu, Kaifeng Zhang, Is it possible to find the single nearest neighbor of a query in high dimensions?
+Artificial Intelligence,
 Volume 336,
 2024,